-Caliper brakes, dial or electronic
+Caliper brakes, dial, or electronic

 Dial calipers are the easiest and least precise instrument for bore measuring.
-Since this inner jaws have flats hammered into them, they can’t measure the exact size of the hole, these aren’t particularly precise (within a few thousandths of an inch) on tiny metal lathe boring bar.
+Since these inner jaws have flats hammered into them, they can’t measure the exact size of the hole, these aren’t particularly precise (within a few thousandths of an inch) on tiny metal lathe boring bar.

 Micrometers on the inside.

 Some inside micrometer is the 2nd instrument of using.
 Inner mics, on the other hand, are often only useful for measuring shallow bores up to 3 inches in diameter.
 They have a precision of +/-0.001”.

 Gages for small holes.

 Little hole strain gauges are then put into a bore until a small drag force is sensed and then measured with external microphones.
 Small gages are precise to +/-0.002” when used in delicate hands.

 Precise holes may also be measured using gauge pins.
 Gage pins are available in almost any size and are normally made (precise ground) to a tolerance of +/-0.0002”.

 Gages with Telescoping Arms